ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 * `zabbix_php_fpm_conf_enable_mode`: Default: `true`.
 If we want to configure the mode of the `zabbix_php_fpm_listen` in the PHP-FPM configuration file.
 * `zabbix_php_fpm_dir_etc`: etc HOME root directory of PHP-FPM setup.
 * `zabbix_php_fpm_dir_var`: Var HOME root directory of PHP-FPM setup.

-### TLS Specific configuration

-The following properties are related when TLS/SSL is configured:

-* `zabbix_apache_tls`: If the Apache vhost should be configured with TLS encryption or not.
-* `zabbix_apache_redirect`: If a redirect should take place from HTTP to HTTPS
-* `zabbix_apache_tls_crt`: The path to the TLS certificate file.
-* `zabbix_apache_tls_key`: The path to the TLS key file.
-* `zabbix_apache_tls_chain`: The path to the TLS certificate chain file.
-* `zabbix_apache_SSLPassPhraseDialog`: Type of pass phrase dialog for encrypted private keys.
-* `zabbix_apache_SSLSessionCache`: Type of the global/inter-process SSL Session Cache
-* `zabbix_apache_SSLSessionCacheTimeout`: Number of seconds before an SSL session expires in the Session Cache
-* `zabbix_apache_SSLCryptoDevice`: Enable use of a cryptographic hardware accelerator

-When `zabbix_apache_tls_crt`, `zabbix_apache_tls_key` and/or `zabbix_apache_tls_chain` are used, make sure that these files exists before executing this role.
-The Zabbix-Web role will not install the mentioned files.

-See https://httpd.apache.org/docs/current/mod/mod_ssl.html for SSL* configuration options for Apache HTTPD.

 ### Zabbix Server